muratk5n/thirdwave/en/README.md

 "John Fetterman Enlists New Jersey Legend Steven Van Zandt To Troll Dr. Oz..
-Fetterman on Tuesday posted a video of the New Jersey legend, musician-actor Steven Van Zandt, telling Oz to ― and we’re paraphrasing here ― get back to where he belongs.
+Fetterman on Tuesday posted a video of the New Jersey legend, musician-actor Steven Van Zandt, telling Oz..
 'What are you doing in Pennsylvania?
 Everybody knows you live in New Jersey..  come on back to Jersey where you belong and we’ll have some fun, eh?
 We’ll go to the beach.
 We’ll go surfing.
 You know?
 C’mon.'"

 ---